bharath0091/search/README.md

 <li>
 Respond in 1 minute.
 This would happen because I have set the timeout for each upstream service as 10 seconds.
 Let us say there are 100 upstream services and all are slow.
 If it is a blocking java 8 implementation, it keeps 100 threads waiting for the upstream services response.
 Each thread occupies memory and brings context switching overhead.
-The reactive Spring WebClient and the reactor event-loop mecanism doesnt allocate one thread per upstream call.
+The reactive Spring WebClient and the reactor event-loop mechanism doesnt allocate one thread per upstream call.
-<b>This way the current implementation is efficient interms of resources and can scale vertically in a JVM.</b>
+<b>This way the current implementation is efficient in terms of resources and can scale vertically in a JVM.</b>
 </li>

 <li><b>Design Principles/patterns</b> for backend like, <br>
 1) <b>Program to abstraction/interface</b>: The handler and services classes depend on the abstracted interface instead of handler depending on the concrete service classes.<br>
-This can also be refered as <b>dependency inversion</b>. <br>
+This can also be referred as <b>dependency inversion</b>. <br>
 2) <b>Strategy pattern</b>: Both the service classes share the same interface and each service class has it's own specific & encapsulated implementation.<br>
-3) <b>Encapsulate what changes</b>: I see the items(books and albums) are mainly changing parts of the system.<br> Hence the items implementation is separated from normal framweork classes.<br>
+3) <b>Encapsulate what changes</b>: I see the items(books and albums) are mainly changing parts of the system.<br> Hence the items implementation is separated from normal framework classes.<br>
 While the preparation of books and albums have their specific classes.
-It is also possible to add one more type, let us say pets can be included in response by adding one more servise class.<br>
+It is also possible to add one more type, let us say pets can be included in response by adding one more service class.<br>
 Hence Pets feature can be added without changing any other classes of the system.<br>
 This capability is called as <b>Open for extension and closed for change</b> design principle.<br>
 4) <b>Separation of concerns </b>: Every class has its own responsibility.<br>